Conflict Resolution Steps in Project Management

 9. Make people feel good and look good by taking their interests into account.

-10. Maintain an open and positive mind throughout and aim to find a resolution which works for everyone; not a compromised agreement, but an expansive win-win solution which is better than either party had thought of when the conflict started.
+10. Maintain an open and positive mind throughout and aim to find a resolution that works for everyone; not a compromised agreement, but an expansive win-win solution which is better than either party had thought of when the conflict started.